MisterTarock/Calculette/README.md

-:collision: This repo was abrted because we decide to move all "the program" on the repo from Paolo"
+:collision: This repo was aborted because we decide to move all "the program" on the repo from Paolo"

 #Calculette